Simulation racing, known better as ‘sim racing’ inside the community, is the concept of virtual races taking place on simulated software.

 - If you sign to a team, you’ll have a regular income + travel expenses covered, as well as support from a wide range of individuals.

-- If you explore the solo route, you won’t be governed by sponsor restrictions, but may face a harder time getting up and running to find sponsors.
+- If you explore the solo route, you won’t be governed by sponsor restrictions but may face a harder time getting up and running to find sponsors.

-In terms of where to find support or put yourself on the radar of the top teams, you should look to compete at the highest level of your racing sim as possible – whether that be the iRacing world championships, or the SRO GT E-Sport series.
+In terms of where to find support or put yourself on the radar of the top teams, you should look to compete at the highest level of your racing sim as possible – whether that be the iRacing world championships or the SRO E-Sport series.
 If you perform well at this level, you can evidence that you’re worth the investment moving forward.
 Investment is ultimately the key term; you’re after investment (albeit in yourself) and not just for someone to throw their money at you.

 Make sure your social media platforms are clean, presentable and don’t have anything you wouldn’t want your mum seeing.
 Focus on growing this as much as you can.
 The higher the numbers you have, the higher the numbers you can ask from your sponsors.